Regularized coupling multiscale method for thermomechanical coupled problems: Introduction

-From the first law of thermodynamics and the conservation of momentum, the mathematical modeling of thermomechanical processes can result in coupled partial differential equations (PDEs)\cite{D:ARMA:1968,S:JMAA:2000}, which consists of hyperbolic mechanical equations and a parabolic heat transfer equation with coupling each other.
+Based on the first law of thermodynamics and the conservation of momentum, mathematical modeling of thermomechanical processes can lead to coupled partial differential equations (PDEs) \cite{D:ARMA:1968}, including hyperbolic mechanical equations and parabolic heat transfer equations that are mutually coupled.
 Considering the quasi-static case, the existence and uniqueness of the solutions for the coupled PDEs have been analyzed in \cite{PM:CPDE:1992,Z:RAN:1984}, where the inertia terms of the mechanical parts are ignored.
-Numerical methods have also been developed with help of the finite element method (FEM), and the convergence analysis and error orders had been obtained in \cite{CB:CS:1989, EM:EMMNA-MMAN:2009}.
-Numerous studies have focused on the 2D and 3D linear thermomechanical problems \cite{ S:CMAME:1999,E:ZFAMP:2022} and nonlinear thermomechanical problems \cite{YVM:CNSNS:2022}, including coupling effects \cite{EFC:JTS:2017}, fracture analysis\cite{D:IJNME:2008}, etc. Here, it should be emphasized that the numerical solution strategies for the mechanical equations are obviously different from that of the poroelastic equations, although they have many similarities in the form of the equations.
-Furthermore, the multiscale nature of heterogeneous materials leads to tremendous cost for solving the thermomechanical problems by use of direct numerical methods, which also unreliable and notoriously ill-conditioned \cite{BDRSSS:CPC:2020}.
-These motivate us to develop robust and efficient multiscale methods, which can not only reduce the dimensionality of coupled thermomechanical problems, but also incorporate as much microscopic important physical information as possible.
+Numerical methods have also been developed with the help of the finite element method (FEM), and the convergence analysis and error orders have been obtained in \cite{CB:CS:1989, EM:EMMNA-MMAN:2009}.
+Numerous studies have focused on the 2D and 3D linear thermomechanical problems \cite{ S:CMAME:1999,E:ZFAMP:2022} and nonlinear thermomechanical problems \cite{YVM:CNSNS:2022}, including coupling effects \cite{EFC:JTS:2017}, fracture analysis \cite{D:IJNME:2008}, etc. It is imperative to emphasize that although the physical mechanisms underlying the thermomechanical equations and the poroelastic equations diverge, their mathematical equivalence prevails.
+Numerous methodologies and conclusions demonstrate uniformity across both equation types.
+Consequently, this paper abstains from an extensive exploration of the poroelastic equations.
+Furthermore, the multiscale nature of heterogeneous materials leads to a tremendous cost when solving thermomechanical problems using direct numerical methods, which are also unreliable and notoriously ill-conditioned \cite{BDRSSS:CPC:2020}.
+These motivate us to develop robust and efficient multiscale methods that can not only reduce the dimensionality of coupled thermomechanical problems but also incorporate as much important microscopic physical information as possible.